devovevo/P3-linear-swe-solver-solutions/README.md

 \end{align*}
 $$

-This differs slightly from the picture, where the ghost cells are be the first row and column.
+This differs slightly from the picture, where the ghost cells are the first row and column.
 We choose this format because we think it makes more intuitive sense.
 In other words, we do the flip of what the picture shows, so our ghost cells are at an added last row and column.

 # Getting Started

-To start developing your optimized versions, please start by looking at `serial/basic_serial.cpp` and seeing how we have actually implemented all of these concepts numerically.
+To start this project, please take a look at `serial/basic_serial.cpp` and see how we have actually implemented all of these concepts.
 Pay particular attention to indices!
 This took quite a while to get right, so make sure you fully understand how and why we are iterating through things in the order that we are to get the results that we want.

 Once you understand the code, try making it better!
-We have included a skeleton `serial/serial.cpp` file to be an optimized version of this basic serial code.
-Don't spend too much time optimizing this code (it's not worth it), but it will give you some experience playing around with the framework.
-You may notice a lot of odd looking macros and functions, such as `u(i, j)` and `dh_dx(i, j)`.
+We have included a skeleton `serial/serial.cpp` file so that you can create your own optimized serial version.
+Don't spend too much time optimizing this code (an hour or so is enough), but it will give you some experience playing around with the framework.
+You may notice a lot of odd looking macros and functions such as `u(i, j)` and `dh_dx(i, j)`.
 These are all defined in `common/common.hpp`, and were created solely to make your (and our) lives easier.
 Definitely take a look at them!
 Indexing your grids will become MUCH easier.

 You should also understand how our runner program works, which is located in `common/main.cpp`.
 This is what actually executes your script.
-Some command line options are:
+Some command line options it accepts are:
 - `--scenario`: which scenario to choose for your initial conditions.
 Can be `water_drop` (default), `dam_break`, or `wave` (for more info, see `common/scenarios.hpp`)
 - `--nx`: the number of grid points in the $x$ direction
 - `--ny`: the number of grid points in the $y$ direction